AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

 **TIP:** You can locate the custom global variables avaiable for use to adjust your UI as desired in the `/node_modules/@spectrum-web-components/styles/express/spectrum-core-global.css` of your project.

-If you kept your add-on running in Express after the changes in the steps above, it should auto-reload now and you can view the updates.
+If you kept your add-on running in Express after the changes in the steps above, it should automatically refresh and you can view the updates.
 It should look something like this screenshot below:

 ![lesson 1 poststyle screenshot](../images/lesson1-poststyle.png)